.

 Maine Fall Foliage Photo Workshop

-This fall, David will host the second annual fall foliage photography workshop in the Rangeley Lakes region in the western mountains of Maine, October 1-7, 2009.
+This fall, David will host the fourth annual fall foliage photography workshop in the Rangeley Lakes region in the western mountains of Maine, September 27-October 4, 2011.
 Participants will stay in David's historic lakefront log cabins on the north shore of Rangeley Lake during peak foliage season.

 Joining David again this year is photo educator James Corwin Johnson.
 Now based in Florida, James was for 12 years director of photo services at Yosemite National Park, and frequently return there for photo adventures.